 Red Rose Bushes

 Red is a valued color for rose bushes because the red rose is a symbol of romance.
 But there is nothing romantic about having to put a lot of work into caring for roses.
-That is the reason why so many gardeners grow easy-to-care-for types, such as the Candy Oh Vivid Red landscape rose.
+That is the reason why so many gardeners grow easy-to-care-for types, such as the Candy Oh Vivid Red landscape rose (Rosa 'Zlemartincipar').
 This plant with flowers in a candy-apple red color will bloom all summer long for you, with very little care from you.
 Grow it in full sun, in zones 4 to 9.
 It becomes 3 to 4 feet tall, with a similar width.

 02 of 12

 If you have grown azalea bushes for a long time, you may regard the pink and white versions of these spring-blooming favorites as rather ho-hum.
-Are you ready to inject a more vibrant color into your yard in spring?
-Try the Gibraltar cultivar.
-Rhododendron Gibraltar is a type of azalea that has some orange color in its flowers.
+If you are ready to inject a more vibrant color into your yard in spring, try a type of azalea that has some orange color in its flowers.
 Golden Oriole azalea (Rhododendron 'Golden Oriole') is one great choice.
 The flowers have the most orange in them while the bush is still in bud.
 But a hint of orange remains even after the flowers have fully opened.

 03 of 12

-Or maybe red is your go-to color for jazzing up an outdoor living space.
-In that case, try the Stewartstonian azalea (Rhododendron x Gable Stewartstonian).
-A bonus in growing this red-flowered kind is that it also offers nice fall color.
+Maybe red is your go-to color for jazzing up an outdoor living space.
+In that case, try the Stewartstonian azalea (Rhododendron x Gable 'Stewartstonian').
+A bonus in growing this red-flowered plant is that it also offers nice fall color.
 In fact, Stewartstonian is an evergreen shrub.
-So it provides you with year-round interest in your yard.Continue to 4 of 11 below.
+So it provides you with year-round interest in your yard.

-Flowering quince shrubs (Chaenomeles speciosa) commonly come in the colors orange, pink and red.
-White (for example, the Jet Trail cultivar) is not quite as popular.
-If you are looking for a shrub with red flowers, Scarlet Storm quince is one of the best choices.
-For orange flowers, grow Orange Storm.
-Like azaleas, flowering quince is a springtime bloomer.Continue to 5 of 11 below.
+Flowering quince shrubs (Chaenomeles speciosa) commonly come in shades of orange, pink, and red.
+White (for example, the 'Jet Trail' cultivar) is not quite as popular.
+If you are looking for a shrub with red flowers, Scarlet Storm quince (Chaenomeles speciosa 'Scarlet Storm') is one of the best choices.
+For orange flowers, grow Orange Storm (Chaenomeles speciosa 'Orange Storm').
+Like azaleas, flowering quince is a springtime bloomer.

-Flowering maple (Abutilon x hybridum) is so called because it bears lovely flowers and has leaves shaped like those on a maple tree.
+Flowering maple (Abutilon x hybridum) is so called because it bears lovely flowers and has leaves shaped like those on a maple tree (Acer spp.).
 Flowering maple can be grown outdoors year-round only in USDA plant hardiness zones 9 to 10.
 It becomes 8 feet tall and wide.
 Grow it in full sun to partial shade.